 Entrance to the cathedral is free.

-The Cathedral may be closed during these times for wedding or funeral services or for concerts.
+The Cathedral may be closed during these times for wedding or funeral services.
 Notices will be displayed outside the cathedral with information.

 St Magnus App